nevinmathew/QR-code-application/README.md

 - **QR Code Generation:**
   - Create QR codes from provided data.
+  - Support for different QR code generation strategies.

 - **QR Code Reading:**
   - Decode the content of a QR code from an image file.

+- **QR Code Generation Strategies:**
+  - Utilizes a strategy pattern for generating QR codes.
+  - Easily swap between different strategies, such as default and high-security.

 - **AOP Logging and Exception Handling:**
   - Use Aspect-Oriented Programming (AOP) for logging method executions.